-During 1982-2010 the Burrton chloride plume migrated some 1.5 to 2 miles to the east; equivalent to about 0.8 to 1.0 foot per day (Whittemore, 2012, p.
+From 1982-2010 the Burrton chloride plume migrated some 1.5 to 2 miles to the east; equivalent to about 0.8 to 1.0 foot per day (Whittemore, 2012, p.
 21).
-The nearest municipal supply well of the City of Wichita well field was within about a mile of the 500 mg/L plume front during the reporting period (2012) and directly in the current path of migration (Whittemore, 2012, p.
+The nearest municipal supply well of the City of Wichita well field was within about a mile of the 500 mg/L plume front during the reporting period (Whittemore, 2012) and directly in the current path of migration (Whittemore, 2012, p.
 31).
 Because saline water is denser than fresh water, the plume has also migrated to greater depths over time (Whittemore, 2012, p.
 22).
-The migration of the saline water has also been affected by the distribution of clay layers within the Equus Beds aquifer.
+Migration of the saline water has also been affected by the distribution of clay layers within the Equus Beds aquifer.
 When the brine water came into contact with a clay layer it moved in the direction of groundwater flow along the top of the clay until it reached the edge of the clay and downward migration could continue (Whittemore, 2012, p.
 24).

 As the plume moves eastward and deeper into the ground, areas to the west should continue to show a decrease in chloride concentration.
 Whittemore suggests that areas containing water once unusable for irrigation, stock and drinking, will increasingly meet standards on the western edge of the IGUCA boundary (Whittemore, 2012, p.
 29).
 Figures 11, 12 and 13 show a comparison of the approximate chloride concentrations at different depths (upper, middle, and lower) for different historical time frames.
 The density distribution for average reported groundwater use 2000-2010 is displayed in the background.
-A detailed analysis of well depth in relation to aquifer levels and chloride concentrations was not completed at the time of this report.
 The chloride contours in the figures below were obtained from Don Whittemore with the KGS.
-A 3D representation of the Burrton plume over time is located within the 2012 KGS report for DWR focused on the Burrton IGUCA area by Don Whittemore (Whittemore, 2012, p.
+A 3D representation of the Burrton plume over time is located within the 2012 KGS report for DWR focused on the Burrton IGUCA area (Whittemore, 2012, p.
 25).